Meet our team

 Allison has loved animals her whole life, and fell in love with birds during her undergraduate at UC Berkeley.
 She is a native Southern Californian, and loves the diversity of habitats (and birds!) available in a very small geographic area!
 She credits her artistic eye for first drawing her to studying bird coloration, but now that is one of her main fascinations.

 Allison is Associate Curator of Ornithology at the Natural History Museum of Los Angeles County.
 Allison’s lab is dedicated to understanding the evolution of bird diversity, focusing on two major areas: how birds are responding to human-caused environmental changes, and how and why bird colors evolve.
-In addition to research, Allison is passionate about increasing diversity, inclusion, access and equity in the sciences, and inspiring a love of nature in everyone.
+In addition to research, Allison is passionate about inspiring a love of nature in her community and beyond.

 Morgan is an ornithologist, conservation biologist, and community and quantitative ecologist.

-Morgan is an Associate Professor in Ecology and Evolutionary Biology at UCLA.
-Morgan’s research is focused on understanding how large-scale anthropogenic drivers of change (e.g., climate change, invasive species, land-use change, fire regimes, and wildfire smoke) affect geographic distributions and community interactions over short (years) to long (centuries) timespans.
+Morgan is a Professor in Ecology and Evolutionary Biology at UCLA.
+Morgan’s research is focused on understanding how large-scale anthropogenic drivers of change (e.g., climate change, invasive species, land-use change, fire regimes, and wildfire smoke) affect geographic distributions of birds and community interactions over short (years) to long (centuries) timespans.

 Lila is a museum educator with almost two decades of experience in museum education and community science programming.
 She currently works as Senior Manager of Community Science at the Natural History Museum of Los Angeles County.